 2) The recognition that Objectivism is open to expansion, refinement, and revision

 Objectivism is a body of rational knowledge rather than a fixed, closed set of doctrines like a religion.
 This fact is implied by the very nature of human knowledge, which Objectivism teaches us is contextual, fallible, and open-ended.
 The philosophy itself must therefore be open to expansion, refinement, and, if necessary, revision in the same way as any other body of knowledge, such as Newtonian physics, the theory of evolution, market economics, etc.

-To say that Objectivism is an open system is to invite discussion and debate, to welcome insights that can be verified and integrated, to recognize that the system can be revised if further inquiry reveals problems, and to acknowledge that there can be reasonable differences among honest Objectivists over specific issues.
+To say that Objectivism is an open system is not to say it is open to any and all proposed changes.
+It means that it is defined by its core, fundamental principles—principles that define and integrate Objectivism as a distinctive systematic philosophy.
+Within that framework, we invite discussion and debate; we welcome insights that can be verified by objective reasoning and integrated with basic principles; and we recognize that the system can be revised if further inquiry reveals problems.
+We recognize that there can be reasonable differences among honest Objectivists over specific issues.
 These are normal, healthy aspects of rational thought and cooperation among thinkers.
 They are based on respect for the independence of the individual, and they reflect the basic truth that the measure of a thinker is not agreement with a doctrine or a person, but agreement with the facts.
 In the long run, it is only by promulgating our philosophy in that spirit that we can achieve intellectual progress and attract people to the philosophy.

 We have tried to practice these policies from the beginning.
 And, again, with tangible benefits, from the trust we have earned from our friends in academia, in other think tanks, and in the media; to the scholarly work we have sponsored and published ourselves; to the many innovative ideas you can find on our website.